 - (1) The applicant must place a public notification sign on the site of the proposed subdivision within seven days of the date that the sketch preliminary plan is determined to be complete and accepted for processing.
 The sign must remain in place of at least 30 days.
 The community development director must verify that the sign has been posted.
-If applicant fails to properly post the required sign, the sketch preliminary plat may not be approved until the applicant has properly posted the required notification sign. - (2) Once the application has been submitted, the applicant and members of the public may submit written comments to the community development director in support of or in opposition to the sketch-preliminary plat. - (3) Following public notice period and determination that the application complies with all city codes, Tthe community development director may authorized to place the request on the next available City Council agenda for review.
-City council may approve or disapprove the proposed sketch-preliminary plat in accordance with the approval criteria of subsection (i)this article. - (4) Any person or entity (i.e., an owner, applicant, adjoining neighbor or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a sketch plat, may appeal by filing a petition for writ of certiorari to the county superior court in accordance with state law.
+If applicant fails to properly post the required sign, the sketch-preliminary plat may not be approved until the applicant has properly posted the required notification sign. - (2) Once the application has been submitted, the applicant and members of the public may submit written comments to the community development director in support of or in opposition to the sketch-preliminary plat. - (3) Following public notice period and determination that the application complies with all city codes, †the community development director may is authorized to approve or disapprove the proposed sketch-preliminary plat in accordance with the approval criteria of subsection (i)this article. - (4) Any person or entity (i.e., an owner, applicant, adjoining neighbor or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a sketch plat, may appeal by filing a petition for writ of certiorari to the county superior court in accordance with state law.